FIN-607 / 3 crédits

 Required courses

-- You should also have taken a course in econometrics at the master level.
-We will rarely do something fancier than OLS.
+• You should also have taken a course in econometrics at the master level.
+We will do mostly OLS and sometimes GMM but nothing fancier.
 Nevertheless, the basics of regressions (all the associated assumptions, problems, solutions, etc.) should be hopefully second nature to you.

 Assessment methods

-There will be two projects counting for 40% each.
-The remaining 20% will be based on writing a referee report.
-Details on projects will be provided later.
+There will be one or two projects counting for 75% total.
+The remaining 25% will be based on writing a referee report.
+Details on projects are provided separately.

 Resources